Apollo: A Posteriori Label-Only Membership Inference Attack Towards Machine Unlearning: Attacking Machine Unlearning A Posteriori

+In which learning of $x$ leads to the learning of $x^\prime$, indicated by the change in its prediction label. \end{assum}

 We follow a similar yet different intuition in designing \texttt{Apollo}.
-As shown in Fig. \ref{fig:state}, we present two conjectures: (a) \textsc{Under-Unlearning}, where unlearning retains some information for the unlearned sample $x \in D_u$ and (b) \textsc{Over-Unlearning}, where unlearning imposes performance loss on the retained sample $x \in D_r$.
-For both conjecture, there exists an \emph{indicator} $x^\prime \in \mathcal{X}$ such that the behavior/prediction labels of the unlearned model and an (exactly) retrained model differ, which we formalize as follows:
+As shown in Fig. \ref{fig:state}, we present two conjectures: (a) \textsc{Under-Unlearning}, where unlearning retains some information for the unlearned sample due to insufficient removal of influence on the decision landscape of the model and (b) \textsc{Over-Unlearning}, where unlearning imposes performance loss on the retained set due to overzealous change to the decision space.
+For both conjectures, there exists an \emph{indicator} $x^\prime \in \mathcal{X}$ such that the behavior/prediction labels of the unlearned model and an (exactly) retrained model differ, which we formalize as follows: